Overstock vs. Clearance: What’s the Real Difference?

 How to Decide Between Overstock and Clearance

 Look at the products first.
 Are they still in demand?
 Are they in good condition?
 If yes, they are overstock.
 If they are old or out-of-season, they go to clearance.
 Think about cost too.
 Is storage too expensive?
 Then clear the items.
 But if you have time and space, overstock sales are better.
 Also, think about your brand.
 Too many clearance sales may hurt it.
-Selling overstock through Dynamic Distributors is better in that case.
+Selling overstock through better that case.
 Lastly, think about how quickly you need results.
 Clearance is fast, but you earn less.
 Overstock takes time, but can bring better money.

 Related Blog: